 Fortunately there was a knock on the door then and the porter arrived.
 I’d already raided my handbag so I could tip him.
 That was another thing Tim didn’t approve of.

-I was unable to shake off the feeling that I’d lost my freedom for another couple of days even though I forced myself to have sex in several positions with Tim.
+I was unable to shake off the feeling that I’d lost my freedom for another couple of days even though I forced myself to have sex with Tim.
 He didn’t push or cajole me and by the third or fourth day I was back to my normal randy self, fancying Tim rotten.